Certificate of Studies in European, Comparative and International Law (CECIL)

 - CECIL (Major): lectures amounting to 40 ECTS and two compulsory skills seminars

 You can create your own individual schedule by choosing from a variety of course offerings.
 The course list for the current CECIL semester will be updated until the begin of the semester in order to reflect the most current offerings.
 You may register for the courses via Stud.IP shortly before and at the beginning of the semester.
-Please note: If you are working towards the award of a certificate, please fill out the current CECIL application form on our website and submit this to the International Office of the Faculty of Law during the set deadline.

 You are also invited to attend further law lectures and language courses (including German) at the Language Centre of the University of Passau to obtain additional ECTS credits.
 Please note: These additional courses will not count for the Certificate, but may help you to meet other academic requirements of your home institution.
 You will, however, have to liaise with your home institution regarding the validation of these ECTS points.